hello-robot/stretch_tutorials/ros2/intro_to_hellonode.md

 Returns the current estimated x, y position and angle of the robot on the floor.
 This is typically called with respect to the odom frame or the map frame. x and y are in meters and the angle is in radians.

+!!! note
+    To get the robot pose with respect to the odom frame we need to launch stretch_driver along with the broadcast_odom_tf parameter set to True.
+To do this execute the command:
+    `ros2 launch stretch_core stretch_driver.launch.py broadcast_odom_tf:=True`

 ```python
 # launch the stretch driver launch file beforehand